About me

 - Peer-on-Peer Abuse (Keeping Children Safe in Education - KCSIE)

-Additionally, I hold a vast amount of therapy-related training that are again revisited as frequently as possible and/or when a new area of clinical interest comes up for myself:
+Additionally, I hold a vast amount of therapy-related training that are revisited frequently and when an area of clinical interest arises:

 - Emotional Dysregulation